mleverance/sc_shell_lessons/02-navigating-files-directories.md

 $ ls -F Desktop
 ```

 **Your output from this command should be a list of the files on your desktop and should include the folder data-shell.
 Take a moment to confirm that is the case.**

+Let's go to the etherpad where we'll answer a question about `ls` flags
+> ## Exercise 1
 > ## Exploring more ls flags
 >
 > You can also use two flags at the same time.
 What does the command ls do when used with the -l flag?